webfolder/siqueira.tech/_drafts/kernel-compilation-and-installation.md

 rm -rf /lib/modules/[TARGET]
 rm -rf /var/lib/initramfs/[TARGET]
 ```

+## Note

+In this tutorial we will work inside and outside of a VM, for simplicity sake,
+we will add the following comment on top of each command:

+* `@VM`: Execute the command inside the VM.
+* `@HOST`: Execute the command in your machine.

 ## Introduction

 In this tutorial, we will take a look on how to compile and install the Linux